percona/proxysql-admin-tool/README.md

 * ProxySQL and Percona XtraDB cluster should be up and running.
 * As part of security, make sure to change default user settings in ProxySQL configuration file.

+PS : Please try to use _--config-file_ to run proxysql-admin script.

 This script will accept two different options to configure Percona XtraDB Cluster nodes

   __1) --enable__